Deep1994/Quora-Question-Pairs-dataset-analysis-and-construction/README.md

 -|-|-|-|
 Raw dataset | 404301 | 149263 | 255038

 The number of paraphrases is correct, but the number of none-paraphrases is wrong.
-There are 11 pairs have wrong data format that do not split correctly witht "\t", all the wrong pairs ids are as follws:
+There are 11 pairs have wrong data format that do not split correctly witht "\t", all the wrong pairs ids are as follows:

 2332
 12330